aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 :::warning
 If a node fails before a snapshot is taken, the system cannot recover the data.
-In this case, Aiven for OpenSearch will automatically recreate the missing index to restore operations.
-However, the recreated index will be empty.
+In this case, Aiven for OpenSearch automatically recreates the missing index to restore operations.
+However, the recreated index is be empty.
 Consider this risk when setting the replication factor to 0.
 :::

 ### How to enable replication factor 0